-Blackpool Council has a statutory duty to ensure there are sufficient school places to accommodate the young people who reside in the borough and to ensure these places are of good quality with sufficient capacity to promote parental choice and diversity.
+Blackpool Council has a duty to ensure there are enough school places for the young people who live in Blackpool.
+We also have to make sure these places are of good quality with enough capacity to allow parental choice and diversity.